OldUser101/OldUser101/README.md

 # Hi, I'm Nathan 👋

-I'm a student interested in software engineering across systems programming and web development.
+I'm a hobbyist programmer in the UK mainly interested in systems programming.

 **NOTE**: Some projects are now hosted at [git.ngill.net](https://git.ngill.net/cgit),
     notable ones are mirrored here.